Janison: Leaks chip at Trump’s populist veneer

 Now comes the explosive release of the so-called Paradise Papers — 13.4 million leaked files, mostly from a leading offshore law firm called Appleby.
 These files reveal the offshore activities of some of the world’s most powerful people and firms, presented through the nonprofit International Consortium of Investigative Journalists.

-Among those supported in this manner was Trump guru and Mercer ally Steve Bannon, who published the 2015 campaign-related book “Clinton Cash” by Peter Schwiezer.
+Among those supported in this manner was Trump guru and Mercer ally Steve Bannon, who published the 2015 campaign-related book “Clinton Cash” by Peter Schweizer.

 That book launched news stories accusing Secretary of State Hillary Clinton of trading favors for donations to her family’s charitable foundation — such as the disputed tale of how a uranium company was sold to Russia.